 Business Loan Options

-The Small Business Association offers a number of loans to people who either own or want to start businesses.
-For instance, the SBA 7(a) loan provides up to $350,000 to qualifying applicants.
+The Small Business Association offers a number of small business loan government programs to people who either own or want to start businesses.
+For instance, some government business loan programs like the SBA 7(a) loan provides up to $350,000 to qualifying applicants.

 For a full run-down of financial assistance for business owners, visit the Small Business Association’s website.